 You know you want to leave your mark on the world, and you know that a college degree is a vital step towards that goal, but now what?
 There are hundreds of universities and thousands of degree choices.
 How do you find the ones that are right for you?
 And once you find your perfect program how do you pay for it?
 Our quick tips can help you make sense of the college process.

 This is the year that your college preparation goes into high gear.
-Your grades in junior year are the most highly scrutinized of all four years so make sure that you are focused on doing as well as you can.
+Your grades in junior year are the most highly scrutinized of all four years, so make sure that you are focused on doing as well as you can.
 Take the PSAT in October.
-This time will count for the National Merit Scholarship and other scholarship opportunities.
+This time it will count for the National Merit Scholarship and other scholarship opportunities.
 Talk to your school counselor about SAT or ACT prep courses that are available to you.
-Attend college fairs and tour campuses that you’re interested in.
-If you’re too far to visit in person be sure to look for video tours online.
+Attend college fairs and tour campuses that you are interested in.
+If you are too far to visit in person be sure to look for video tours online.
 Start investigating scholarships that you might qualify for.
 In the spring of your junior year, take the SAT or ACT to give you time to take it again in the fall if you need to improve your score.
-Over the summer, complete any audition tapes, portfolios or special materials that are required for admission in such programs as fine art, music and theatre.
-If your interests don’t call for these, think about writing some practice admissions essays.
+Over the summer, complete any audition tapes, portfolios, or special materials that are required for admission in such programs as fine art, music, and theatre.
+If your interests do not call for these, think about writing some practice admissions essays.
 Common APP has prompts that they will provide via email.
 Attend a college night or go to their website to find out more.

-You’ve made it to the top of the high school mountain, but don’t let up now.
+You have made it to the top of the high school mountain, but do not let up now.
 Even though colleges look more closely at your sophomore and junior years, your senior year still counts.
-Take the SAT or ACT again in the fall if you need to improve your score.
+Take the SAT or ACT again in the fall, if you need to improve your score.
 In October, ask teachers and counselors for recommendations.
 Give them enough background information about your extracurricular activities, so they can write a well-rounded essay about your achievements inside the classroom and out.
 Start applying to 5-8 colleges and universities.
 Keep track of scholarship deadlines as well as admission deadlines.
 Consider taking classes at your local junior college to get a feel for college level courses.